pennersr/django-allauth/docs/providers.rst

 Register your application at `https://developers.eveonline.com/applications/create`.
-Note that if you have ``STORE_TOKENS`` enabled (the default), you will need to set up you application to be able to request an OAuth scope.
+Note that if you have ``STORE_TOKENS`` enabled (the default), you will need to set up your application to be able to request an OAuth scope.
 This means you will need to set it as having "CREST Access".
 The least obtrusive scope is "publicData".